Aqua Anio Vetus: Ponte Della Mola

 The Ponte della Mola is one of the most majestic aqueduct bridges and is located near the village of San Vittorino.
-It crosses the Mola stream with a series of 22 mostly two-tiered arches over a length of 155 m and a height of 24.5 m.
+It crosses the Mola stream with a series of 22 arches mostly in two-tier arrangement over a length of 155 m and a height of 24.5 m.
 Earlier routes of the aqueduct passed over two other bridges starting higher upstream which were successively abandoned when they became excessively damaged.
 Hadrian built the bridge also to shorten the route by about 1.5 km.

 The bridge is made of Roman concrete covered with opus reticulatum with the use of tufa blocks in the abutments and brickwork for the arch.
 It has a notable asymmetry due to the connection with the original channels at each end which were of widely different levels at this point in the valley as they previously followed a long loop.
 Therefore the moderate slope of 1.1 m over 142 m of length (3½ ft over 466 ft) (0.77%) of the first 18 arches was followed by the considerable slope of 4.1 m over 25 m (13 ft over 82 ft) (16.3%) of the last four arches, as it was safer to lose energy in a short waterfall.

 The central part, a stretch of three double arches, collapsed in 1965 and an adjacent fourth double arch was soon demolished because it was unsafe.